Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 *defineMicroLoadOp* provides a template method which can be utilized for generating microops belongs to load operation category.
+When we look at the lines 441-449, it generates iops which contains brieft definition of microop instruction.
+For example, it contains microop instruction mnemonic, code, bigCode when it requires microop that can process larget operand, etc.

+After generating iop list,
+from line450-455 it automatically generates CPP code.
+The template method invoked with defined iop substitute some string part of the template and define class definition of microop in CPP format.

-Note that
+Also, note that
 the line 468 defines LoadOp class.
 Whenever the defineMicroLoadOp is called, a pair of LoadOp class reference and the name of microop is stored in the *microopClasses* dictionary.
-Note that microopClasses is a variable passed to previous initialization of MicroAssembler class.
+The microopClasses is a variable passed to previous initialization of MicroAssembler class.

 Also retrieved LoadOp classes
 can vary from each other because it is defined with different mnemonic and class name